Technology is great, isn’t it?

 If you are concerned about protecting the device from liquids, consider covering the unit with a waterproof case, or – in a pinch – a ziplock bag.

-The latest and best SONAR technology doesn’t come cheap, and you can spend a small fortune on some of these devices that the US Navy would be thankful for.
+The latest and best fish finder technology doesn’t come cheap, and you can spend a small fortune on some of these devices that the US Navy would be thankful for.

 That said, there are deals to be had, and you should always try and stick to your budget.